CCAMLR-Science/Toolbox/docs/index.md

 # Resources from and for CCAMLR Scientists

-The table of contents below separates resources in broad themes, but some topics are cross-cutting and could be applied in different contexts.
+The table of contents below separates resources in broad themes, but some topics or codes are cross-cutting and could be applied in different contexts.

 [Contributors](./Contributors.html)